stefanceriu/SCStackViewController/README.md

 ### Change Log v3.0.0

-* Added a new feature called navigation steps whic represent a relative position in a view controller at which the stack will paginate/stop while scrolling.
+* Added a new feature called navigation steps which represent a relative position in a view controller at which the stack will paginate/stop while scrolling.
 Useful for defining multiple steps when folding/unfolding a certain view controller.

 - a navigation steps is created using the percentage at which the stack should bounce/paginate (ranges from 0.0 to 1.0) and is assigned on a per viewController basis.

 ```
 SCStackNavigationStep *step = [SCStackNavigationStep navigationStepWithPercentage:0.5f];
 [self.stackViewController registerNavigationSteps:@[step] forViewController:leftViewController];
 ```

 - the client can also navigate to any navigation step, registered or not, using:

 ```
 -(void)navigateToStep:(SCStackNavigationStep *)step
        inViewController:(UIViewController *)viewController